mosaicdao/mosaic-pm/specification-discussions/20200108-coconsensus.md

 ```
 the `kernelHash` can be calculated.
 In the `ConsensusCogateway` the pair `(kernelHeight, kernelHash)` must be stored; so Coconsensus can query the `kernelHash` for this `kernelHeight` and match with the calculated hash.

+Following these checks coconsensus should mark the status of the checkpoint as `Committed`.

+Coconsensus must call on `Protocore:openMetablock(uint256 metablockHeight)`, as Protocore must know the current metablock height to

+Coconsensus must iterate over the array of updated validators and call on `Coreputation:upsert(updatedReputation)` and call `Protocore:upsert(updatedReputation)` to "join" or "logout" at the new metablock height.

 #### storing domainseparators
 Coconsensus must be able to hash Kernel and VoteMessage with the domain separator of the `Core` validators' contract on origin.
 We can provide the domain seperators for Self (and other protocores) metachainId through `CoconsensusGenesis` and have
 ```js